jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/place_cells.md

 workshop_utils.plot_feature_mask(pipe["glm"].feature_mask);
 ```

+We could manually edit feature mask the feature mask, but we have some helper functions to help easily create them:

 <div class="render-user render-presenter">
 - We could manually edit feature mask, but have some helper functions -- these are currently being developed, so any feedback is appreciated!
 - By default, we include all features: